 Diving in CORON

-Coron is located in the south east corner of Busuanga Island, in the province of Palawan.
+Coron is located in the South East corner of Busuanga Island, in the province of Palawan.
 This diverse region is known as the last frontier of the Philippines and is home to some spectacular scenery, ranging from limestone cliffs, thermal lakes and underwater caves.
-Jacques Cousteau described this area of the archipelago as “the most beautiful place I ever explored.”
+Jacques Cousteau described this area of the archipelago as “the most beautiful place I ever explored".
 With over 1,800 islands, pristine beaches, world-class diving and a diverse wildlife you will understand why.

-WRECK DIVE: IRAKO
+WRECK DIVE: IRAKO maru

 A large Japanese refrigeration ship (9723 tons), located at the mouth of Coron Bay and probably the best wreck dive in the Philippines.
 At just over 146m long and 19m wide, The Irako is reasonably intact and because of the normally good visibility, you know you are diving on a big shipwreck!
 Big groupers, schools of tuna and yellow fin, lion fish, scorpion fish, sea turtles and huge schools of Jacks live around the wreck.
 There is a beautiful deep penetration through the engine room for trained, experienced and properly equipped divers.